mikotohhh/luozhong.github.io/_pages/about.md

 Update: I am now a Master student in Computer Science Engineering at Harvard University (A whisper is that Boston has more fun than Madison!).

 I earned my Bachlor's degree in CS at the University of Wisconsin-Madison.
-My reseaerch goal is to build secure and reliable systems.
+My research goal is to build secure and reliable systems.

 Research Focus
 ======
-My research interests include:
+My research interests include but not limited to:
 - System & Software Security
 - System Reliability
 - System Performance